lambdan/FG_Worms3DClone/README.md

 	- No engine limit, just that the map only has 8 spawn points
 - Simple AI Opponent

+### Pickups

+- 4 different pickups:
+	- +50 Health
+	- -Poison (takes a chunk of HP and reduces your max HP)
+	- Max HP Increase
+	- Temporary Invincibility

 ### Terrain

 - Basic Unity Terrain